abpframework/abp/docs/en/framework/ui/mvc-razor-pages/data-tables.md

 ### AJAX Adapter

 DataTables.Net has its own expected data format while getting results of an AJAX call to the server to get the table data.
 They are especially related how paging and sorting parameters are sent and received.
-ABP Framework also offers its own conventions for the client-server [AJAX](javascript-api/ajax.md) communication.
+ABP also offers its own conventions for the client-server [AJAX](javascript-api/ajax.md) communication.

 The `abp.libs.datatables.createAjax` method (used in the example above) adapts request and response data format and perfectly works with the [Dynamic JavaScript Client Proxy](dynamic-javascript-proxies.md) system.